 While nothing is infallible, passcodes and passphrases are still the leaders.

-We use Personal Identification Numbers (PIN) often.
-We use it to lock our smartphone or to pay by card.
-It may seem secure, since a four-digit number, containing numbers 0-9, has 10,000 possible combinations.
+We use Personal Identification Numbers PINs often.
+We use it to lock our smartphones or to pay by card.
+It may seem secure since a four-digit number containing numbers 0-9 has 10,000 possible combinations.
 However, a hacker can predict the actions of an everyday, average person.
-They learn many things about you, such as birthday, anniversary, or birthdates of children.
-Hackers also use a brute force attack.
+They learn many things about you, such as birthdays, anniversaries, or birthdates of children.
+Hackers also use brute force attacks.
 A program that systematically goes through a multi-digit system.

 Passwords are less secure than you may think.
-While they are preferable over PINs, a hacker who learns enough details about you can easily make an educated guess as to what you might use.
+While they are preferable over PINs, a hacker who learns enough details about you can easily guess what you might use.
 They may buy information about you or search your social media presence or blog.
 Or, they could use a variation of a brute force attack known as a dictionary attack.
 If not immediately successful, the system may add years onto the end.

 Worse yet, if a cybercriminal gains access to your email, they can go through other accounts you may have and click “Forgot Password” and reset them all.

-Everywhere we go, we leave fatty fingerprint residue, especially our devices.
+We leave fingerprint residue everywhere we go, especially on our devices.
 In fact, we leave usable fingerprints on your smartphone, making Touch ID easier to crack than PINs.